top of page

 Of course, you would expect businesses within the same industry (say electrical contractors) to have varying numbers of claims annually depending on their size.
 But, how do you make an apples to apples comparison between the claims experience of businesses with $100 million, $10 million or $500K in payroll?

 As you'd expect, this video by NCCI is very well done.
-Watch this video which covers the basics, and, below, I'll add a few things that I think you should know while trying to develop an understanding of Experience Mods.
+Watch this video which covers the basics, and, below, I'll add a few things that I think you should know while trying to develop an understanding of EMR Rates.

 What is lowest EMR